priyanshee1604/foundation/udm/beginner/product-category-explained.md

 * Set the Product Category Members.

 ### View Allow Category
+**Purpose:**
-**Purpose:** View Allow is optional and special purpose category for a catalog.
-If View Allow Category exists for a catalog, then all the products are required to be associated with this category to be visible on front store.
+* View Allow is optional and special purpose category for a catalog.
+* If View Allow Category exists for a catalog, then all the products are required to be associated with this category to be visible on front store.

+**Description:**
-**Description:** Benefit of using View Allow Category is that you only need to maintain one relationship i.e; associate the categories directly with View Allow Category for web visibility, rather than associating every product to it separately.
-The prod catalog category type will be PCCT_VIEW_ALLOW for this category.
-It has no association with Browse Root.
+* Benefit of using View Allow Category is that you only need to maintain one relationship i.e. associate the categories directly with View Allow Category for web visibility, rather than associating every product to it separately.
+* The prod catalog category type will be PCCT_VIEW_ALLOW for this category.
+* It has no association with Browse Root.

-**Category Type:** CATALOG_CATEGORY
+**Category Type:**
+* CATALOG_CATEGORY

 **API Support**
 To Do